-Idle cash or idle money as the name implies is the cash that is sitting idle, means it is not earning any income.
-Such cash (also known as barren money) that is not earning income in the way of interest, dividend, asset purchase, etc. may gradually lose its value over time due to inflation.
+Idle cash, or idle money as the name implies, is the cash sitting idle, which means it is not earning any income.
+Such cash (also known as barren money) that is not earning income through interest, dividends, asset purchases, etc., may gradually lose its value over time due to inflation.

 It is imperative to hold some amount of cash idle in a safe or checking account to pay for regular expenses and unforeseen expenses.
 However, the idea is not to hold too much cash as idle.
 Instead, one should use techniques like forecasting and budgeting to keep idle funds at a minimum.